winitzki/scall/tutorial/programming_dhall.md

 let test = assert : reverseNEL Natural example1 ≡ example2
 let test = assert : reverseNEL Natural example2 ≡ example1
 ```

+The reversing function allows us to program a _left_ fold: just reverse the list and apply the right fold.
+However, the resulting code works much slower than the right fold.
+To see why, consider that `reverseNEL` uses `foldNEL` with an argument involving `nsnoc`, which itself also uses `foldNEL`.
+So, `reverseNEL` involves two nested iterations over the list (a quadratic number of operations).

 ### Size and depth of generic Church-encoded data